 - Ideal for Delicate or Specialized Areas: Micro FUE is well-suited for restoring temples, eyebrows, and beard areas, where precision is paramount and graft density must be tightly controlled.

-- Lower Risk of Complications: With less trauma to both donor and recipient zones, the risk of complications such as infection, cyst formation, or excessive scarring is significantly reduced.
+- Lower Risk of Complications: With less trauma to both donor and recipient zones, the risk of complications such as infection, cyst formation, or excessive scarring is reduced.

 - Aesthetic Flexibility: Because of its refined extraction technique, Micro FUE allows for individualized hairline design, adjusting hair angle, direction, and density to meet patient-specific goals.

-- Long-Lasting and Stable Outcomes: When performed by experienced surgeons in reputable clinics like Vera Clinic in Turkey, Micro FUE results are durable, natural, and backed by clinical excellence, often supported with regenerative therapies like PRP or stem cell enhancement.
+- Long-Lasting and Stable Outcomes: When performed by experienced surgeons in reputable clinics like Vera Clinic in Turkey, Micro FUE results are durable, natural, and backed by clinical excellence, supported with regenerative therapies like PRP or stem cell enhancement.

 Who Are Good Candidates for Micro FUE Hair Transplants?

-A suitable candidate for Micro FUE hair transplantation is typically someone experiencing hair loss who seeks a minimally invasive, highly precise procedure with natural-looking outcomes and a shorter recovery period.
+A suitable candidate for Micro FUE hair transplantation is someone experiencing hair loss who seeks a minimally invasive, highly precise procedure with natural-looking outcomes and a shorter recovery period.
 This includes a variety of patient profiles, as outlined below:

-- People Seeking Natural Hairline Reconstruction: Because Micro FUE allows for highly customized hairline design, it is ideal for those wanting subtle yet dense restorations—especially around the frontal zone, temples, and widows peak.
+- People Seeking Natural Hairline Reconstruction: Because Micro FUE allows for highly customized hairline design, it is ideal for those wanting subtle yet dense restorations, especially around the frontal zone, temples, and widows peak.

 - Women with Diffuse Thinning or Receding Hairlines: Micro FUE is compatible with unshaven or partially shaved procedures, making it suitable for women who wish to avoid drastic changes to their appearance during the recovery phase.